 - develop a culture of reading for pleasure

 - learn the skills to make sense of reading

 - learn to use the higher skills to find information for themselves.

 In our teaching of reading for reception and year 1, we have changed to use the Little Wandle phonics approach from January 20222 which is a synthetic, systematic program to support reading and spelling.
 It teaches children to hear sounds in words, identify sounds, ascribe letters to these and eventually recognise and read words.

 In nursery, the children learn to hear and distinguish the difference between sounds before being introduced to letters.
 Children learn to hear rhyme and alliteration and how to blend and segment (robot talk) a word into its sounds (phonemes).
 This is initially done orally.
 Children who are confident at doing this usually progress well with their reading and writing skills when letters are then introduced.

-In addition, children have shared reading and group guided reading sessions with their teacher or teaching assistant.
+In addition, children have shared reading sessions with their teacher or teaching assistant.
 Children also have access to a range of library materials and class collections of books.
 Everyday teachers read stories to children and use interactive whiteboards to engage pupils in their reading.
 It is important to read for pleasure as well as to improve skills.
 The local library (the BRITE centre) is close to the school and we use this resource as a school.
 We encourage all families to become members to help the children to select their own reading material.